cboettig/ews-review/manuscript.md

 (possibly deteriorating) environment.
 As the eigenvalue approaches zero, the system's response to small perturbations slows.
-This change in dynamic properties of a system can be expressed in greater variance, autocorrelation, and return time of observed state variables.
+This change in dynamic properties of a system can be expressed in greater variance, autocorrelation, and return time of observed state variables.  *This is important background that should appear somewhere -CB*

+*This next section may be entirely unneccessary -CB*

 The fact that critical slowing down can be observed in advance of sudden transitions across a range of otherwise unrelated phenomena -- climate states,